Post-2015 Development Agenda

 Access to justice in the post-2015 development agenda

-The Special Rapporteur on Extreme Poverty and Human Rights calls for the inclusion of a specific goal, target and indicators on access to justice in the post-2015 development agenda.
+The Special Rapporteur on Extreme Poverty and Human Rights called for the inclusion of a specific goal, target and indicators on access to justice in the post-2015 development agenda.
 Document available here.

 Joint initiatives with other special procedures mandates